 Why?
 Because it is our nature to love, and to bring forth what we love.
-While much of what is created does not seem to have love as its inspiration, that is a different level of creation.
-The deeper level — what our souls long for, and are fully capable of — is the creation through our own being of what we love, what we find beautiful.
-That’s not to say it may not contain human difficulties, or gather its story around that; but that when the motivation is love, harmony, beauty, the process of creating becomes a meaningful, rewarding journey; and the “end result” leads both creator and receiver somewhere true, worth arriving at, no matter what obstacles may have had to be met along the way.
+When our motivation is love, harmony, and beauty, the process of creating becomes a meaningful, rewarding journey; and the “end result” leads both creator and receiver somewhere true, worth arriving at, no matter what obstacles may have had to be met along the way.

-So this entire site is, in so many ways, devoted to the creative process, as well as to the healing process.
+So this entire site is devoted to the creative process, as well as to the healing process.
 As am I, in working with people who come to create the book or other tangible work of their heart.

-On this page, I want to share some things about the creative process that you might find worth reflecting on . . . perhaps to the point where you’ll want to try some things out, yourself — for the sheer exploration, pleasure, and fulfillment of it.
-Here’s a video where I talk about the creative process.
-I hope you will discover things here that are meaningful to you.
+On this page, I want to share some things about the creative process that you might find worth reflecting on . . . perhaps to the point where you’ll want to try some things out, yourself.

 Imagine you are doing a painting on canvas.
 Unlike writing, visual art is simultaneous.
 You don’t do it all at one fell swoop, but whatever you have done, you can see all at once.
 So let’s say you have, on your canvas, a green swath of color below, and a blue horizontal swath above.
 Let’s say this is a landscape, and those swaths of color are your beginnings of grass, trees, and sky.